ilbers/isar/doc/user_manual.md

 #ISAR_USE_CACHED_BASE_REPO ?= "1"
 #BB_NO_NETWORK ?= "1"
 ```
- - Remove build artifacts to use only local base-apt:
+ - Remove build artifacts to use only local base-apt, in fact toggling ISAR_USE_CACHED_BASE_REPO should trigger a full rebuild as well.
+This is just the way to be extra sure that only the download cache is used.

 ```
 sudo rm -rf tmp

 ```

- - Trigger again generation of image (now using local caching repo):
+ - Trigger the generation of your image again (now a local repo will be created out of the download cache from the last run):

 ```
 bitbake mc:qemuarm-buster:isar-image-base